When is the best time to plant a tree?

 2. Direct and mobilize efforts

-3. Increase ability to persist
+3. Increase the ability to persist

 4. Use goal setting to foster the development of new learning strategies.

 In athletic performance (and life), the mind and body react toward one’s dominant thoughts.
-Automatic negative self-talk guides one’s experience into the gravitational pull of their negative beliefs and destroys peak performance.
+Automatic negative self-talk guides one’s experience into the gravitational pull of one's negative beliefs and destroys peak performance.
 Self-talk is a mostly unconscious process in which a collection of statements, phrases, and cue words instructs actions and makes a commentary on experience.
 Through this training, athletes realize how they inform themselves and take control of their inner dialog.
-Using sport psychology, performance oriented self-talk is a trainable skill.
+Using sport psychology, performance-oriented self-talk is a trainable skill.
 The right self-talk blocks or deemphasizes distractions and fortifies the attention required for high performance.
 Self-talk is used to manage focus, funnel thoughts, actions, and behaviors to the task at hand, and manage mental and physical activation levels.

 Peak performance depends on the athlete’s ability to perform the task at hand when the situation requires it.
 While the ability to focus is a skill, the ability to focus and refocus on the right things over and over is an art.
 Through this training, athletes will learn Dr. J’s “Hourglass of Focus” technique, which uses sport psychology principles, to stay present in the moment, perform the task at hand, and use focus to perform consistently in any situation.